Do you know any good Yom Kippur greetings?

 Tzom Kal: This greeting is best used near the beginning of Yom Kippur because it is a wish for an easy fast.
 The fasting lasts from one evening to the next evening.
 When the fast is over, the celebration begins.

-Formal Yom Kippur Greetings
+Good Yom Kippur Messages

 May you be inscribed (or sealed) for a good year.
 This refers to God sealing the person’s fate in either the Book of Life on Yom Kippur.
 The Book of Life indicates that the person will live through the year.